-3.3.
-Longitudinal models predicting trajectory of change in ADAS-cog scores
+3.3 Longitudinal models predicting trajectory of change in ADAS-Cog scores

-In Table 3, we examined prediction of change in the ADAS-cog total score.
-ADAS-cog increases, representing cognitive impairment, were associated in the NCs with smaller baseline hippocampal volume, in univariate models, and with presence of APOE $\varepsilon 4$ in the joint model.
-In the MCI group, lower baseline CSF A $\beta{42}$ , higher tau, lower FDG-PET metabolism, smaller baseline hippocampal volume, and larger ventricles were all associated with more rapid cognitive function worsening, in univariate models.
-The typical E4- MCI participant with marker levels comparable with an average NC had an estimated increase of half a point per year ADAS-cog score.
-In joint models, only the FDG-PET measure remained significant, and each one NC-SD worse metabolism was associated with a .40 point faster annualized rate of worsening on the ADAS-cog.
-Among AD patients, a typical reference person had an average increase of 2 points per year in ADAS-cog; higher CSF tau was associated in univariate models with faster ADAS-cog decline, but not after adjusting for covariates.
+In Table 3, we examined prediction of change in the ADAS-Cog total score.
+ADAS-Cog increases, representing cognitive impairment, were associated in the NC's with smaller baseline hippocampal volume, in univariate models, and with presence of ApoE4 in the joint model.
+In the MCI group, lower baseline CSF $A\beta{42}$ , higher Tau, lower FDG-PET metabolism, smaller baseline hippocampal volume, and larger ventricles were all associated with more rapid cognitive function worsening, in univariate models.
+The typical E4- MCI participant with marker levels comparable to an average NC had an estimated increase of half a point per year ADAS-Cog score.
+In joint models, only the FDG-PET measure remained significant, and each one NC-SD worse metabolism was associated with a 0.40 point faster annualized rate of worsening on the ADAS-Cog.
+Among AD patients, a typical reference person had an average increase of 2 points per year in ADAS-Cog; higher CSF tau was associated in univariate models with faster ADAS-Cog decline, but not after adjusting for covariates.
 Lower baseline metabolism, however, remained significantly associated, with each one NC-SD worse metabolism associated with a two-point worse annualized rate of cognitive performance decline.
-Results for other cognitive outcomes and FDG-PET and MRI summaries are in general agreement (not shown).
+Results for other cognitive outcomes and FDG PET and MRI summaries are in general agreement (not shown).

-3.4.
-Predictors of time to conversion from MCI to AD
+3.4 Predictors of time to conversion from MCI to AD

 A third set of univariate and multivariate analyses examined predictors for conversion from MCI to AD.
 Table 4 shows results from survival models for time to conversion; we examined not only fluid and imaging biomarkers, but also baseline cognitive function as a potential predictor, and adjusted for whether participants were already taking cholinesterase inhibitors.
-Univariate models (not shown) suggested that many baseline fluid and imaging biomarkers were associated with shorter time to conversion, including hippocampal and ventricular volume and brain size; complex summaries of FDG-PET hypometabolism from the University of Utah; and the P-tau/A $\beta{42}$ ratio.
+Univariate models (not shown) suggested that a number of baseline fluid and imaging biomarkers were associated with shorter time to conversion, including hippocampal and ventricular volume and brain size; complex summaries of FDG PET hypometabolism from the University of Utah; and the P-tau/A $\beta{42}$ ratio.
 In addition, baseline cognition and functional measures were predictive.
-People who were on acetylcholinesterase inhibitors were also more likely to convert.
-Multivariate analyses showed that only acetylcholinesterase inhibitors (ACHEI), cognition, and function achieved statistical significance when all variables were included, suggesting that most of the effect of the
+People who were on Acetylcholinesterase Inhibitors (ACHEI) were also more likely to convert.
+Multivariate analyses showed that only ACHEI, cognition, and function achieved statistical significance when all variables were included, suggesting that most of the impact of the biomarkers on conversion can be mostly explained via the baseline cognitive and functional scores.
+When cognitive and functional scores and redundant brain volumetrics were removed, hippocampal volume and FDG PET hypometabolism were significant.